My Youth Romantic Comedy Is Wrong, as I Expected: Main characters

-Hachiman is a cynical and isolated student in class 2F of Sōbu High School, ostracized due to his aloof demeanor and "dead fish-eyes."
+A cynical and isolated student in class 2F of Sōbu High School, ostracized due to his aloof demeanor and "dead fish-eyes."
 His social exclusion has made him highly observant, allowing him to see through people's facades.
 He dismisses youthful idealism as hypocrisy, shaped by past failures.
 His teacher, Shizuka, forces him into the Service Club to prevent further alienation.
 After rescuing Yui's puppy on his first day, a car accident leaves him hospitalized for weeks, reinforcing his outsider status.
 He initially rejects Yui's kindness, believing it stems from guilt, and distances himself from Yukino upon learning her family's car caused the accident.
 Both misunderstandings are later resolved.
 Though aware of their feelings, he questions their sincerity before ultimately confessing to Yukino.